MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 **Note**: This cmdlet is part of a feature that's currently in a closed Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

 Use the Get-VivaModuleFeaturePolicy cmdlet to view the access policies for a specified feature in a Viva module.
 Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.
-This cmdlet provides details about the policies, including the policy’s identifier, name, and creation date.
+This cmdlet provides details about the policies, including the policy's identifier, name, and creation date.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).